 MASLO stands for Modernising Aviation Services: Licensing and Oversight.

 Our MASLO project aims to revolutionise how our customers interact with our licensing services.
-We want to create a fully digital, end-to-end licensing process, that makes it simple for licence holders and their organisations to manage personnel licences.
+We’ve designed a new digital service called the ‘Manage Personnel Licences’ service, which makes it simple for licence holders and their organisations to manage personnel licences.

 We’re committed to delivering a solution that is straightforward, joined up and personal, which saves time and enhances the overall experience.